traveloka-archive/slack-robot/README.md

 }
 ```

-To respond to message, you use `Response` object with class signature below:
+To respond a command, you use `Response` object with class signature below:

 ```js
 class Response {